racket/racket/racket/src/worksp/README.txt

    build-cs.bat

-which builds "..\..\RacketCGC.exe" to bootstrap the build.
+which builds "..\..\Racket3m.exe" to bootstrap the build.

 To instead build using an existing Racket installation, use